 Both metal and wooden gates will, due to their natural characteristics, begin to deteriorate if preventative maintenance is ignored.
 In more humid or rainy environments, metal can rust, especially at any joints or hinges, and/or form colored markings that can leave the metal looking unsightly or even discolor the respective portion of one’s driveway.
 To successfully counteract this potential issue, metal gates can be shielded with protective sealants and varnishes that work very well.

-Wood can also deteriorate, only far more rapidly than its metal counterpart since wood, of course, is an organic material.
+Wood can also deteriorate, only far more rapidly than metal.
 Wetter environments, even simple humidity, must be counteracted with specialized sealants to avoid the possibility of expected contraction and expansion of wooden materials.
 Hinges and gate pickets can suffer warpage; and wood-rot can set in with any wood left unprotected.
 Even with protection, however, metal gates would be a more lasting choice in those environments where continuous moisture cannot be avoided.

 What’s In Your Wallet?